KonstantinMilovanovDSR/angular-resizable-element/README.md

 ## About

-An angular 6.0+ directive that allows an element to be dragged and resized
+An angular 15.0+ directive that allows an element to be dragged and resized

 ## Installation

 Install through npm:

 ```
-npm install --save angular-resizable-element
+npm install angular-resizable-element
 ```

 Then use it in your app like so: